 Carpet Window-shopping: considering buying a carpet but don’t want the hard sell?
 On this visit, you’ll learn about the methods used in carpet and kelim making, and the designs used by different tribes throughout Morocco, while enjoying a glass of mint tea.

-The 20th Fes Festival of World Sacred Music takes place from 13-20 June 2014, with the theme The Conference of the Birds: Cultural Encounters.
+The 20th Fes Festival of World Sacred Music takes place from 13-21 June 2014, with the theme The Conference of the Birds: Journey of Cultures.

 It is sometimes possible to buy tickets at the venue prior to the concert, if it isn’t sold out.